Skip to content

 Breastfeeding cracks

-Breastfeeding cracks are painful cracks or cuts that gradually form on the nipple and areola during breastfeeding.
-They can occur due to the baby's poor position during feeding, improper sucking, dry skin or other factors.
+Breast cracks are painful sores or cuts that gradually form on the nipple and areola during breastfeeding.
+They can occur due to poor latching position, improper sucking, dry skin, or other factors.

 Solutions to relieve breastfeeding cracks

-• Make sure your baby has a good latch: Generally caused by poor grip of the breast by the baby, the first solution to relieve and above all, avoid aggravating breastfeeding cracks is to check that your breastfeeding position is Good.
-Have a midwife or breastfeeding coach accompany you if necessary.
+• Make sure your baby has a good latch: Usually caused by the baby not latching properly on the breast, the first solution to relieve and, above all, avoid worsening cracked breasts is to make sure your breastfeeding position is good.
+Seek the help of a midwife or breastfeeding coach if necessary.

 • Change your breastfeeding position: Experiment with different breastfeeding positions to find the one that is most comfortable and effective for you and your baby.

-• Promote impeccable and regular hygiene: If you suffer from breastfeeding cracks, it is absolutely necessary to wash them regularly.
-Beyond your daily shower during which we recommend that you opt for a very gentle soap, wash with a mild soap after each feeding.
-The goal ?
-Keep the wound clean and avoid secondary infection!
+• Promote impeccable and regular hygiene: If you suffer from breastfeeding cracks, it is absolutely essential to wash them regularly.
+In addition to your daily shower, during which we recommend opting for a very mild soap, wash with mild soap after each feeding.
+The goal?
+Keep the wound clean and avoid superinfection!

-• Moisturize with your own milk or lanolin: Breast milk has antibacterial properties and can help speed up the healing process.
+• Moisturize with your own milk or lanolin: Breast milk has antibacterial properties and can help speed the healing process.
 After feeding, express a small amount of milk and apply it to the crack.
-Use medical lanolin creams on the nipples after each feeding to help prevent dryness and promote healing. 🌈 On our e-shop, we have selected nursing shells from the Hina Moon brand.
-These help protect the nipples from friction from the fabric.
+Use creams with medical lanolin on the nipples after each feeding to help prevent dryness and promote healing. 🌈 In our e-shop, we have selected nursing shells from the Hina Moon brand.
+These help protect the nipples from rubbing against the fabric.

 I want it >

-• Avoid tight bras: Wear comfortable bras to avoid further irritating your crevices. 🌈 At Gapianne, we notably offer a seamless nursing bra from the Smoon brand.
-Particularly elastic, it adapts to fluctuations in the size of your chest for your greatest comfort.
+• Avoid tight bras: Wear comfortable bras to avoid further irritation of your cracks. 🌈 At Gapianne, we offer a seamless nursing bra from Smoon.
+Particularly elastic, it adapts to the fluctuations in your breast size for your greatest comfort.

 I want it >

-• Stop breastfeeding and/or use a breast pump: Stopping breastfeeding can be a solution to avoid making breastfeeding cracks worse.
+• Stop breastfeeding and/or use a breast pump: Stopping breastfeeding can be a solution to prevent cracked nipples from worsening.
 If you want to continue breastfeeding and not stop lactation, you can use a breast pump to continue producing milk and giving your milk to your baby.

 🌈 In our store, we have selected for you the portable and wireless breast pump from the Perifit Pump brand .
-Discreet and effective, it slips into the bra to allow you to continue your activities without worrying about it.
-You will also like the application which will allow you to follow the quantity of milk extracted by your breast pump.
+Discreet and efficient, it slips into your bra so you can continue your activities without worrying about it.
+You will also love the application that will allow you to track the quantity of milk extracted by your breast pump.

 I want it >